 And then I said that there are two distinct advantages now we’re up to three, probably even more, but the other advantage is that this cart is unique in the sense that yes, you’ve got some crypto credit cards, which when you swipe your card to Starbucks, they sell your crypto at the current market rate and your crypto is gone.
 You don’t get to profit from Bitcoin continuing to rise.
 Whereas when you swipe with us, you get extended the credit line, your Bitcoin gets […] you continue to profit on the rise in Bitcoin should it continue to rise.
 Now this, again to bring you back to the point of the tax-efficiency, is very important because very few people actually realize that when they swipe with the credit card, okay, let’s not talk about Starbucks, but let’s say you’re in an Apple store.
 You buy a $5,000 iMac.
 Now that automatically gets, if you’re in New York, 44% more expensive because you sold your crypto, that’s a taxable event.
 You got to pay capital gains tax all while you were paying for your Mac computer.
 Whereas with the Nexo credit card, you don’t do that because you take out a loan to pay for your computer and you actually are saving money big time.

 Right, and another advantage over, for example, a Coinbase credit card is, like you mentioned, that every time you use your Coinbase card it sells your crypto for fiat, then you pay like a 4% transaction fee on every small purchase.
 So that it really adds up, I guess.
-Now we’ve talked about crypto loans, but you also offer a crypto savings account.
+Now we’ve talked about crypto credits, but you also offer a crypto savings account.
 So users can deposit the stablecoins with you and earn interest on it.
 So stablecoins that’s I guess, DAI, USDC, Tether, so dollars on the blockchain and often the interest rates that they get with you are higher than with banks.
 Can you explain what’s the business model there and how you are able to generate yield for your users and bonus points if you can explain that in an easy way, because I know it’s not an easy topic.

 Well, actually it’s not that complicated.
 It’s precisely what a bank would do.
 You know, we get Tether, DAI, USDC you name it from our customers.
 We pay them currently 8%.
 We take that money due to the efficiency of the platform and the fact that Nexo, will be unnecessarily modest here, but we are the only one who, only ones who has designed a product that appeals to the retail.
 It’s self serving — you come, you log in, you conduct business on your own terms.
 There’s no one, you know, it’s fully automated.
 So we have a constant flow and demands for crypto-backed loans.
 So, we take that stablecoin of yours, and we extend them at 12% to clients who are willing to borrow against their Bitcoin.
 Well, not only willing, but they’re eager to borrow against their Bitcoin.
 So we make money on the spread.
 We borrow at 8, we’ll earn the 12.
 We are making money on the spread of 4%.
 It’s really no miracle here.
 And I think that the best models are the ones that you can explain under 30 seconds and they make sense.
 If I’m taking longer than that and it doesn’t make sense — it’s an unsustainable model, Going forward I think we’ll see a cleanup, not only in crypto, but generally in business, you’re going to see a clean up or a sweeping of unsustainable business models.
 So really simple.